tuda-parallel/FTIO/artifacts/ipdps24/README.md

 ### FTIO Version

 For all the cases below, `ftio` first needs to be installed (see [Installation](https://github.com/tuda-parallel/FTIO?tab=readme-ov-file#installation)).
 We used `ftio` version 0.0.1 for the experiment in the paper.
-To get this version simply execute the following code:
+To get this version, simply execute the following code:
 ```sh
 git checkout v0.0.1
 ```